LizzzYu/clockapp/README.md

 ### Editing a Clock

-1. Click the right top icon to open the edit page.
+1. Click the right top icon or click on specific clock to open the edit page.
 2. Modify clock details.
 3. Save changes to update the clock.